-In Year 7 and 8, pupils will consolidate and extend their knowledge of the world’s major countries and their physical and human features.
+In lower school, pupils will consolidate and extend their knowledge of the world’s major countries and their physical and human features.
 In line with our DEEP curriculum, they will understand how geographical processes interact to create distinctive human and physical landscapes that change over time.
 In doing so, they will become aware of increasingly complex geographical systems in the world around them.
 They will develop greater competence in using geographical knowledge, approaches and concepts and geographical skills in analysing and interpreting different data sources.
 In this way, pupils will continue to enrich their locational knowledge and spatial and environmental understanding. pupils will extend their locational knowledge and deepen their spatial awareness of the world’s countries and will understand geographical similarities, differences and links between places through the study of the human and physical geography within the world.

-In Years 9, 10 and 11, pupils build and deepen their knowledge about countries, processes and landscapes.
+In upper school, pupils build and deepen their knowledge about countries, processes and landscapes.
 They will travel the world from their classroom, exploring case studies in the United Kingdom (UK), higher income countries (HICs), newly emerging economies (NEEs) and lower income countries (LICs).
 It provides the opportunity for pupils to understand more about the world, the challenges it faces and their place within it.
 The GCSE course, (AQA exam board), deepens understanding of geographical processes, illuminates the impact of change and of complex people-environment interactions, highlights the dynamic links and interrelationships between places and environments at different scales, and develops pupils’ competence in using a wide range of geographical investigative skills and approaches.
 Geography enables young people to become globally and environmentally informed and thoughtful, enquiring citizens.

 Topics / Areas of Study